genesiscommunitysuccess/docs/docs/platform-reference/essential-information/system_definitions-latest.md

 **ClusterPort**: This setting specifies the port used by GENESIS_CLUSTER to establish cluster membership between cluster nodes.

 **Location**: This item contains a 2-character value used to generate **standard ID** for a given entity.
-For examepl, if a Location item defined as "LO" and entity TRADE has a field called TRADE_ID defined with the sequence "TR", then the generated ID will be `000000000001TRLO1` where "LO" represents Location string.
+For example, if a Location item defined as "LO" and entity TRADE has a field called TRADE_ID defined with the sequence "TR", then the generated ID will be `000000000001TRLO1` where "LO" represents Location string.

 **LogFramework**: Contains name of the logging framework.
 Supported framework: LOG4J2